volodymyrhudyma/blog/content/blog/global-state-management-using-react-hooks.md

 export default Store;
 ```

-Firstly, we set the initial state of the application in the **initialState** variable.
+First, we set the initial state of the application in the **initialState** variable.

-Secondly, we create a Context object that is going to be used to retrieve the **initialState** in a component.
+Second, we create a Context object to be used to retrieve the **initialState** in a component.

-Thirdly, we create a Store component that uses **useReducer** for updating the state in a convenient way (read more about this hook [here](/usereducer-hook-in-react/)).
+Third, we create a Store component that uses **useReducer** to conveniently update the state (read more about this hook [here](/usereducer-hook-in-react/)).

-Finally, we return a `Context.Provider` that passes the **value** down to consuming components and export the component from the store (read more about Context API in React [here](/context-api-in-react/)).
+Finally, we return a `Context.Provider` that passes the **value** to consuming components and export the component from the store (read more about the Context API in React [here](/context-api-in-react/)).

 ## Step 2: Create Reducer

-In the previous step, a Reducer function has been imported to the Store.
+In the previous step, a Reducer function was imported to the Store.

 > **Reducers** are functions that take the current **state** and an **action** as arguments, and return a new `state` result.
 In other words, `(state, action) => newState`.

-Create a file named `reducer.js` with the following content:
+Create a file called `reducer.js` with the following content:

 ```javascript
 export default (state, action) => {